Kiljan/Sec/README.md

     tcpdump port 1337 and host 1.2.3.4
     ```

-7. How long are the TCP connections on this box listing right now ? <br>_Resoult file analyze by WIRESHARK_
+7. How long are the TCP connections on this box listing right now ? ```Resoult file analyze by WIRESHARK```

     ```bash
     tcpdump -c 10000 -w packets.pcap